 - The Standalone CDAP SDK is installed under

 /opt/cdap/sdkand will automatically start when the virtual machine starts.

 - Maven is installed and configured to work for CDAP.

-- Both IntelliJ and Eclipse IDE are installed and will start when the virtual machine starts.
+- Both IntelliJ IDEA and Eclipse IDE are installed and available through desktop links once the virtual machine has started.

 No password is required to enter the virtual machine; however, should you need to install or

 remove software, the admin user and password are both